Updated June 1, 2023

 We can use the FORMAT function and retrieve a better-looking output now.

-We have specified the decimal places to be rounded off to 2 in this case.
+In this case, we have specified the decimal places to be rounded off to 2.

 If we compare the outputs of this query and the previous query, we can understand that the latest output is of more clarity.

 Here, the output is rounded off to zero decimal places.
-We can specify the decimal places to be 0, or if we leave it blank, the default value considered is 0.
+We can specify the decimal places to be 0; if we leave it blank, the default value is 0.